 - Drive just an hour east from where you are right now, and the Sun sets ten minutes earlier.
 That’s because going east around the Earth’s curve makes your western horizon rise up to block the Sun sooner.

 - Go a mere 35 miles east, and the sun sets five minutes earlier.

 In my region, which is the rural Northeastern US, the very earliest sunsets happen for those who indeed live both north AND east—namely, along the upper coast of Maine.

-But wherever you live, after December 8, before winter even starts, afternoons will start getting brighter!
+But wherever you live, before winter eve starts, afternoons will start getting brighter!

 Welcome to “This Week’s Amazing Sky,” the Almanac’s hub for everything stargazing and astronomy.
 Bob Berman, longtime and famous astronomer for The Old Farmer’s Almanac, will help bring alive the wonders of our universe.
 From the beautiful stars and planets to magical auroras and eclipses, he covers everything under the Sun (and Moon)!
 Bob, the world’s mostly widely read astronomer, also has a new weekly podcast, Astounding Universe!